rbrayb/Presentations/About.md

 I'm an Identity and Access Management Architect working in the Microsoft Identity space.

+I'm a Microsoft MVP (Enterprise mobility) and I'm also the P-TSP for ADFS and Azure AD for Microsoft NZ in Auckland.

 I deliver systems based mainly on the Microsoft Identity stack:

 - Azure AD